Mapuche: Incorporation into Chile and Argentina

 In the nineteenth century, Argentina and Chile experienced a fast territorial expansion.
 Argentina established a colony at the Falkland Islands in 1820, settled Chubut with Welsh immigrants in 1865 and conquered Formosa, Misiones and Chaco from Paraguay in 1870.
 Later Argentina would also annex the Puna de Atacama in 1898.
 Chile on the other hand, established a colony at the Strait of Magellan in 1843, settled Valdivia, Osorno, and Llanquihue with German immigrants, and conquered land from Peru and Bolivia.
 Later Chile would also annex Easter Island.
 In this context, Mapuche controlled territory began to be conquered by Argentina and Chile due to two reasons.
 First, the Argentinean and Chilean states aimed for territorial continuity, and second it remained the sole place for Argentinean livestock to expand and Chilean agriculture to expand.

 Between 1861 and 1879 Argentina and Chile incorporated several Mapuche territories to their controlled territory.
-In January 1881, having Chile decisively defeated Peru in the battles of Chorrillos and Miraflores, Chile and Argentina resumed the conquest of Mapuche controlled lands.
+In January 1881, with Chile having decisively defeated Peru in the battles of Chorrillos and Miraflores, Chile and Argentina resumed the conquest of Mapuche controlled lands.